CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_3Dculture.md

 ## Caco-2 cell culture
 * Prepare a T25 flask with 8mL prewarmed D10 media and place in 37C incubator to equilibrate.
 * Pull cells from liquid nitrogen storage.
 Thaw rapidly in 37C water bath.
 * With a 2mL serological pipette, transfer thawed contents (~1mL) to the prepared T25.
+Pipette up and down to ensure all contents are transferred.
 There is no need to spin down/aspirate.
 * Incubate flask at 37C and wait for confluent growth.
 * Expand cells to four T75 flasks (see below for how to pass cells in 2D flasks).
 * Keep working cultures of the cells by subculturing them once or twice a week, as needed.